Galactic Center: Stellar population

 Star formation does not seem to be occurring currently at the Galactic Center, although the Circumnuclear Disk of molecular gas that orbits the Galactic Center at two parsecs seems a fairly favorable site for star formation.
 Work presented in 2002 by Antony Stark and Chris Martin mapping the gas density in a 400-light-year region around the Galactic Center has revealed an accumulating ring with a mass several million times that of the Sun and near the critical density for star formation.

-They predict that in approximately 200 million years there will be an episode of starburst in the Galactic Center, with many stars forming rapidly and undergoing supernovae at a hundred times the current rate.
-This starburst may also be accompanied by the formation of galactic relativistic jets as matter falls into the central black hole.
+They predict that in approximately 200 million years, there will be an episode of starburst in the Galactic Center, with many stars forming rapidly and undergoing supernovae at a hundred times the current rate.
+This starburst may also be accompanied by the formation of galactic relativistic jets, as matter falls into the central black hole.
 It is thought that the Milky Way undergoes a starburst of this sort every 500 million years.

-In addition to the paradox of youth, there is also a "conundrum of old age" associated with the distribution of the old stars at the Galactic Center.
+In addition to the paradox of youth, there is a "conundrum of old age" associated with the distribution of the old stars at the Galactic Center.
 Theoretical models had predicted that the old stars—which far outnumber young stars—should have a steeply-rising density near the black hole, a so-called Bahcall–Wolf cusp.
 Instead, it was discovered in 2009 that the density of the old stars peaks at a distance of roughly 0.5 parsec from Sgr A*, then falls inward: instead of a dense cluster, there is a "hole", or core, around the black hole.

 Several suggestions have been put forward to explain this puzzling observation, but none is completely satisfactory.
 For instance, although the black hole would eat stars near it, creating a region of low density, this region would be much smaller than a parsec.
 Because the observed stars are a fraction of the total number, it is theoretically possible that the overall stellar distribution is different from what is observed, although no plausible models of this sort have been proposed yet.

+Stellar black holes

+The galactic center is suspected to have a large population of stellar mass black holes.
+There are probably around 25,000 stellar mass black holes in the central parsecs of the galactic center as a result of dynamical friction and migration.
+These black holes have a major effect on the stellar population of the galactic center and the S cluster.
+They limit the number of massive O-type stars through stellar collisions.